Tipton County

 The former site of Randolph, in Tipton County

-One of the most important communities in Tipton County history is no longer there.
+One of the most important towns in Tipton County history is no longer there.
 When West Tennessee was originally developed, there were two important communities developed along the Mississippi River — Memphis and Randolph.
 However, because of a series of setbacks, Randolph eventually vanished from the map.

 Tipton County is also known as the “Blow Pop Capital of the World.”
 One of the largest employers in the county is Charms Co.; at its Covington factory one BILLION Blow Pops, Sugar Daddy pops and Charms pops are produced per year.